Home · water-heater

 Standard Atmospheric Ventilation

-Standard residential gas water heaters is the most popular type.
+Standard residential gas water heaters are the most popular type.
 To vent their exhaust, atmospheric gas water heaters use a metal duct vent.
 The venting can be used exclusively for the water heater, or it can be used in conjunction with other atmospheric vent appliances such as a furnace.
 Atmospheric venting is based on hot air rising.
 Venting should be either vertically or upwardly sloped so that hot exhaust rises through the venting and exits your home.

 Power Vent